Daimler Company: Lady Docker's Daimlers

-The first was the 1951 "Golden Daimler", an opulent touring limousine, in 1952, "Blue Clover", a two-door sportsmans coupe, in 1953 the "Silver Flash" based on the 3-litre Regency chassis, and in 1954 "Stardust", redolent of the "Gold Car", but based on the DK400 chassis as was what proved to be her Paris 1955 grande finale, a 2-door coupé she named "Golden Zebra", the "last straw" for the Tax Office and now on permanent display at The Hague.
+The first was the 1951 "Golden Daimler", an opulent touring limousine; In 1952, "Blue Clover", a two-door sportsman's coupe; in 1953 the "Silver Flash", based on the 3-litre Regency chassis; and in 1954, "Stardust", redolent of the "Gold Car", but based on the DK400 chassis; and what proved to be her Paris 1955 grande finale, a 2-door coupé she named "Golden Zebra", the "last straw" for the Tax Office and now on permanent display at The Hague.

 At the same time Lady Docker earned a reputation for having rather poor social graces when under the influence, and she and Sir Bernard were investigated for failing to correctly declare the amount of money taken out of the country on a visit to a Monte Carlo casino.
 Sir Bernard was instantly dumped "for absenteeism" by the Midland Bank board without waiting for the court case.
 Norah drew further attention.
 She ran up large bills and presented them to Daimler as business expenses but some items were disallowed by the Tax Office.
-The publicity attached to this and other social episodes told on Sir Bernard's standing as some already thought the cars too opulent and vulgar for austere post-war Britain.
+The publicity attached to this and other social episodes was a toll on Sir Bernard's standing as some already thought the cars too opulent and vulgar for austere post-war Britain.
 To compound Sir Bernard's difficulty, the royal family shifted allegiance to Rolls-Royce.
 By the end of 1960 all the State Daimlers had been sold and replaced by Rolls-Royces.